 A sliding closet door track kit can be purchased from Amazon and installed on a DIY basis if you're a competent DIYer and have a drill.
 You will need to take your existing closet doors off their hinges.

-6. In a kid's room, fit the walk-in closet as part of a shelving unit
+6. In a kid's room, fit the closet as part of a shelving unit

-In a small kid's bedroom, why not combine toy storage ideas with a walk-in closet?
-In fact, the Battistella Bunk Bed With Desk is all of the furniture your kid's room will need in one piece – bed, walk-in closet and desk.
+In a small kid's bedroom, why not combine toy storage ideas with a pseudo walk-in closet?
+In fact, the Battistella Bunk Bed With Desk is all of the furniture your kid's room will need in one piece – bed, closet and desk.
 It's a brilliant solution that will save you time trying to build storage separately.
-At just 180.8cm/ 71 in wide, it's suitable even for small rooms.

 7. Use rails and shelves as a simple, streamlined walk-in closet